poplars-dev/poplars-dev.github.io/_customizations/poplar_auditfield.md

 excerpt_separator: <!--more-->
 ---

-Generate an audit trail for all changes made to an A/R or A/P invoice header and optional fields, or G/L Journal headers and detail lines, by any user other than the user that initially entered the object.
+Generate an audit trail for all changes made to an A/R or A/P invoice header, header optional fields, or G/L Journal headers and detail lines, by any user other than the user that initially entered the object.
 <!--more-->